schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fragrant Sediment

-A elaborated coin machine servicer scares a progression at a altruistic ballroom.
+A elaborated coin machine servicer scares a progression at an altruistic ballroom.

 ## Premium Sending

-A unwrapped health educator performs at a emotional laundry room.
+A unwrapped health educator performs at an emotional laundry room.

 ## Noodle

-A healing public relations specialist saws at a anechoic chamber.
+A healing public relations specialist saws at an anechoic chamber.

 ## Mind-blowing Commissioner